 The electronic return originator, ERO, is a person or business that originates federal income tax returns electronically for the Internal Revenue Service, IRS.
 The IRS requires application and approval to be an ERO.
-Upon approval, the IRS identifies the ERO by an EFIN, or electronic filer identification number.
-With approval and appropriate software, the ERO can send federal tax information to a transmitter or an intermediate service provider.
+Upon approval, the IRS identifies the ERO by an EFIN, or electronic filer identification number, the ERO can send federal tax information to a transmitter or an intermediate service provider using the appropriate software.

-An ERO is a tax professional registered for e-services who meets the IRS approval as an ERO.
+The ERO tax meaning is the tax professional registered for e-services who meets the IRS approval as an ERO.
 The e-services and ERO programs are open only to tax professionals.
 The ERO becomes an authorized e-file provider with the IRS and must use approved software to transmit tax information from the client to the transmitter or intermediate service provider.
 Acceptance into the e-file program makes the individual or company an authorized IRS e-file provider, not an ERO.

 How to Be an ERO